verrazzano/docs/content/en/docs/uninstall/backup/rancher.md

 ---
 title: "Rancher Backup and Restore"
-description: "Backing up and restoring Rancher."
+description: "Back up and restore Rancher"
 linkTitle: Rancher Backup and Restore
 weight: 2
 draft: false
 ---

 Rancher maintains a lot of configurations like user credentials, cluster creds in the form of various configmaps and namespace values.
 The rancher ` backup-restore-operator` provides a seamless way to back up and restore Rancher installations, configuration and data.

 - [Rancher Backup Operator prerequisites](#rancher-backup-operator-prerequisites)
 - [Rancher Backup](#rancher-backup)